 Getting care for side effects

-Palliative care can help a person at any stage of illness.
 People often receive treatment for the disease and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 The next section in this guide is About Clinical Trials, and it offers more information about research studies that are focused on finding better ways to care for people with mastocytosis.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.